filiph/egamebook/dart/docs/manifesto/index.markdown

 >
 > In the development of titles like Skyrim, most work is spent on the visual representation.
 The world needs to look as realistic as possible in 3D (not just graphics, but also the way people act, walk and talk, in 3D – that’s a lot of work).
 Scripting (including the world ‘simulation’ logic) is often done in languages like [Lua][], or in something like Skyrim’s [Papyrus][], and tends to be the last thing to worry about.
 In contrast – for an egamebook – scripting is _all you do_ (apart from writing, of course), so it makes perfect sense to give it a little more attention.
 >
-> An egamebook author can use libraries like [Box2D] for 2D physics, [AStar][] for pathfinding, [darwin][] for genetic algorithms, [Backy][] for neural networks – to name just a few.
+> An egamebook author can use libraries like [Box2D] for 2D physics, [AStar][] for pathfinding, [darwin][] for genetic algorithms, [Backy][] for neural networks – to name a few.
 Authors can also easily create their own libraries, which they can test independently from the gamebook.
 >
 > Let’s say you need to keep track of each city in a game world – their population, economic characteristics, diplomacy status, and much more.
 In a language like Dart, the complexity is manageable: you create a `City` class and its logic, you test it, and when it's ready, you then use it in your egamebook.